lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

 In terms of my skillset, I can develop a simple but fully functional video game from beginning to end and create a virtual reality experience in Unreal Engine.
-Besides, I am capable of writing engine shader adjustments and plug-ins in C++.
+Besides, I am capable of writing engine shader and plug-ins.
 I am also interested in computer graphics and have knowledge of real-time rendering, ray-tracing, and graphics APIs.
 </details>

 ## 🔧 Skills